cs2113-f24/cs2113-f24.github.io/projects/project-2.md

 ### ERROR reporting

 You should have some mechanism for reporting errors with connections.
-I choose to use [message dialogs](https://docs.oracle.com/javase/tutorial/uiswing/components/dialog.html), like the following.
-You can use something else, but you have to have something.
+Use [message dialogs](https://docs.oracle.com/javase/tutorial/uiswing/components/dialog.html), like the following.

 <img src="/images/project-3/gui-client-connected-error.png" alt="GUI Display Error" width="50%"
 style="display: block;
 margin-left: auto;
 margin-right: auto;"/>

-Some errors to consider:
+You must implement error reporting for and invalid port.
+You can also feel free to implement error reporting for:
 * Cannot connect to server
 * Invalid host
-* Invalid port
 * Server disconnected

 ### Message Sending and Display